StanfordLegion/legion/tutorial/realm/RealmTutorials.md

 title: Realm Tutorials
 ---

-The following tutorial are meant to showcase the Realm programming model and teach how to write Realm programs in C++.
-This tutorial has an incremental complexity which progressively exposes more Realm features.
+The following tutorial is meant to showcase the Realm's programming model, highlight existing interfaces and teach how to write Realm programs in C++.
+This tutorial has an incremental complexity which progressively exposes various Realm features.
-It can be used either independetly or as a supplemental learning material along with Realm documentation.
+It is designed to be a self-sufficient resource that provides a certain amount of theoretical background necessary to work through the examples.

 ## Realm API Tutorial